bigbio/quantms/docs/introduction.rst

-        of isotopic traces with the same elution profile (either targeted at locations with identifications or untargeted), aligning and matching them between runs, potentially re-quantifiying missing features and lastly integrating the intensity of the raw peaks in those features.
+        of isotopic traces with the same elution profile (either targeted at locations with identifications or untargeted), aligning and matching them between runs, potentially re-quantifiying missing features and lastly integrating the intensity of the raw peaks in those features (:doc:`lfq`).

         - isobaric labels
-        Through comparing the intensity of reporter ions arising from the fragmentation of the isobaric label in the fragment spectra (either in the MS2 spectrum used for identification or in separate MS3 spectra (SPS) TODO link)
+        Through comparing the intensity of reporter ions arising from the fragmentation of the isobaric label in the fragment spectra either in the MS2 spectrum used for identification or in separate MS3 spectra (:doc:`iso`).

         - metabolic labels [currently unsupported] Through feature finding (as in label-free) and linking features with a mass shift depending